JCMais/hubot-typescript-boilerplate/README.md

  https://hubot.github.com/docs/
  https://slackapi.github.io/hubot-slack/#basic-setup

+## Documentation

+The code should be self-documented.

+Start by looking into the `.env.sample` file, then the scripts inside `src/scripts`, the files inside the `src/utils` and finally test files.

+The folder `types` has some helpers for Typescript.

 ## Notes

 Do not use Hubot [`robot.http`][robot.http] method, it uses [an old lib][node-scoped-http-client] and cannot be easily tested.